tim-hardcastle/Pipefish/source/vm/README.md

 x - anything
 Z - a struct

-Conditionals begin with Q, their last operand being a code location.
-The semantics of the conditional is "if the condition is met, continue to the next operation, otherwise jump to the given location.
+Conditionals begin with `Q`, their last operand being a code location.
+The semantics of the conditional is "if the condition is met, continue to the next operation, otherwise jump to the given location". `Qn` means "if not".